seba-kazkaz/SpacecraftDynamics/README.md

-EKP for various spacecraft applications.
+EKF for various spacecraft applications.